UDOT | Navajo Nation_Logo

 SR-162

 Bluff to Montezuma Creek: Some shoulder widening activity is ongoing requiring a short flagging and pilot car operation.
 There may be as many as two flagging and pilot car operations along this route.
-Paving anticipated by mid-Sept.
+Paving anticipated by late-Sept.
 Delays may be 10-15 minutes, with up to 20 minutes during peak periods

 Aneth to Colorado Border: Plan on occasional shoulder operations as necessary.
 No delays are anticipated.